640 South State StreetDover, Delaware 19901

 Back of the roof of the mouth, called the soft palate

 Every part of the mouth has an important function.
 For example, the lips help with talking.
-The tongue helps with speaking and aids swallowing.
+The tongue helps with speaking and swallowing.
 The gums protect the teeth.
 Salivary glands in the mouth make saliva.
 This liquid keeps the mouth wet and helps digest food.
 Cancers of the oral cavity and oropharynx can make eating, speaking, or even breathing difficult.

 Q: What is oral cancer?